 Scottish Inventions in Literature

 So there you have it – a few of our favourite Scottish inventions to change the course of history.
-Since Edinburgh is renowned for its innovative and inventive history, we have barely scratched the surface of great Scottish inventions.
-To discover more wonderful Edinburgh inventions, book a stay at one of the greatest, most affordable hotels in Edinburgh today.
+Since Edinburgh is famous for its innovative and inventive history, we have barely scratched the surface of great Scottish inventions.
+To discover more about our wonderful inventions, book a stay in Edinburgh today!